saps2412/SpineNuancesWebsite/content/english/blog/ostaPek_carbon_composite_part_one_biology.md

 More than 100’000 patients treated with ostaPek® implants over 25 years in Europe and the United States show the safety of the biomaterial.
 Bio-compatibility is an absolute requirement for medical implants, but what else can ostaPek® bring?

-In 2007, a study performed at [Istituti Orpededici Rizzoli](http://www.ior.it), Bologna, Italy described a rate of cell growth 5 times higher in carbon composite material compared to PEEK [[Barbanti Brodano, 2007](https://saps2412.github.io/publications/Composite%20Barbanti%20Brodano%202007.pdf)], and a continuous and homogeneous distribution of human osseous cells on the carbon composite implant surfaces compared to multi-layered discontinuous cell clusters on PEEK.
+In 2007, a study performed at [Istituto Ortopedico Rizzoli](http://www.ior.it/en/curarsi-al-rizzoli), Bologna, Italy described a rate of cell growth 5 times higher in carbon composite material compared to PEEK [[Barbanti Brodano, 2007](https://saps2412.github.io/publications/Composite%20Barbanti%20Brodano%202007.pdf)], and a continuous and homogeneous distribution of human osseous cells on the carbon composite implant surfaces compared to multi-layered discontinuous cell clusters on PEEK.